The KSP Universe,

-She doesn't just study these intersections — she inhabits them.
+She doesn't study these intersections from a distance — she inhabits them.
 Every lecture, poem, and publication is an act of worldmaking.

 Read full bio

-Interrogating how disability is constructed, performed, and policed across educational and cultural institutions — with particular attention to race, gender, and geography.
+Interrogating how disability is constructed, performed, and policed — centering Crip Time, histories, and legacies across educational and cultural institutions, with attention to race, gender, and geography.

 ExploreArts-Based Research Methods